 - Coconut aminos: Mainly used for flavour but also gives the benefit of it’s amino acids.
 May not be suitable for some diets as it’s considered a sugar, so leave out if necessary.

-Like I say, you can totally add whatever ingredients you like.
 I was worried the seaweed might be overwhelming, as I don’t like sea flavours, but it wasn’t really noticeable and the little bit that was noticeable was actually delicious.
 It paired wonderfully with the mushrooms, ginger, chilli and coconut aminos for an Asian-style flavour.
 SO good and wonderfully comforting.

 - 12 cups / 2 3/4 litres filtered water